Questions or Concerns

 Please consult the Faculty of Music’s Academic Counsellor, Diane Mills and the office of the Associate Dean for Undergraduate Admissions and Programs.

 Contact Odilla Van Delinder, firstname.lastname@example.org, 519-661-2044 to make an appointment.

 Bachelor of Music (BMus) Honors Students

-Once you have been admitted to a Bachelor of Music Honors program, the Chair of the student’s degree program becomes your academic advisor.
+Once a student has been admitted to a specific program, the Chair of the student’s degree program becomes their academic advisor.

 Medical Accommodation Policy

 Western’s medical note policy applies to all students.

 - Detailed information and forms.